heremaps/here-data-sdk-typescript/docs/examples/nodejs-read-volatile-layer.md

 # Read from a Volatile Layer

-This example shows how to retrieve partition metadata and partition data from a volatile layer on Node.js using the OLP SDK for TypeScript.
+This example shows how to retrieve partition metadata and partition data from a volatile layer on Node.js using the HERE Data SDK for TypeScript.

 ## Build and Run an Application on Node.js

 Before you build an application, make sure that you installed all of the dependencies.
 For more information on the dependencies, see the [related section](../../README.md#Dependencies) in the README file.

-To build and run an application on Node.js:
+**To build and run an application on Node.js:**

 1. Create an npm project.